Michigan Approves Fifteen Licenses for Online Sports Wagering in Early 2021

-The licenses to operate and conduct online and sports wagering business in Michigan were awarded to BetMGM, DraftKings Sportsbook, FanDuel, Fox Bet, GAN, Golden Nugget Online Gaming, Kambi, NYX Digital Gaming, Parx Interactive, Penn Sports Interactive, PointsBet, Rush Street Interactive, Churchill Downs Inc’s TwinSpires, William Hill and Wynn Sports Interactive.
+The licenses to operate and conduct online and sports wagering business in Michigan were awarded to BetMGM, DraftKings Sportsbook, FanDuel, Fox Bet, GAN, Golden Nugget Online Gaming, Kambi, NYX Digital Gaming, Parx Interactive, Penn Sports Interactive, PointsBet, Rush Street Interactive, Churchill Downs Inc’s TwinSpires, Caesars Sportsbook and Wynn Sports Interactive.

 Regarding when any of those licensees’ sites might launch, Kalm mentioned it will depend on how quickly the platform providers meet other regulatory requirements, including independent testing of platforms and games, approval of internal controls, and securing occupational licenses for certain key staff.

 He also indicated that the MGCB was not necessarily tied to having all operators launch simultaneously to ensure any specific first-mover advantage.
 Kalm expressed providers’ ability to meet the above requirements “will ultimately determine which entities can be licensed for launch first.”